-At the time of acquisition, Monroe Estates in Lebanon, with its unique combination of a senior mid-rise and family townhouses, represented half of the inventory of privately-owned subsidized rental housing.
+At the time of acquisition, Monroe Estates in Lebanon, with its unique combination of a senior mid-rise and family townhouses, represented half of the inventory of privately-owned subsidized rental housing in the city.

 Monroe Estates comprise seven buildings nestled in a solid residential neighborhood in this growing city with a thriving commercial district.
 Nearly 50% of the population in Lebanon are renters, many of whom face a severe rent burden, spending 50% of their household income on housing costs.
 This makes Monroe Estates, with project-based rental subsidies, a particularly valuable asset in the community.
 The complex is within easy walking distance to shopping, restaurants and churches in the community.